 What is Gentle Parenting?

 The first core principle of gentle parenting is empathy.
-This involves profoundly understanding a child’s feelings and needs, encouraging parents to approach situations compassionately.
-Gentle parenting is based on the idea that parents should put themselves in their child’s shoes and respond in ways that promote emotional security and trust.
+This involves profoundly understanding a child’s feelings and needs, encouraging most parents to approach situations with compassion and calm.
+Gentle parenting requires a deep awareness of both the child’s perspective and the parent’s own emotions, ensuring that reactions are thoughtful rather than reactive.

 The second principle is respect, which teaches parents to value their child as an individual.
-Children’s opinions, feelings, and ideas are acknowledged, helping them feel heard and understood.
-Gentle parenting means you choose to offer respect and guidance rather than force compliance.
+In this style of parenting, children’s opinions, feelings, and ideas are acknowledged, helping them feel heard and understood.
+Respect is especially crucial when guiding older children, as it fosters cooperation without coercion—unlike authoritarian parenting, which often demands obedience without dialogue.

 Read Also: The Importance of Parenting Education: Parents as Lifelong Learners